 Relying Parties are required to check the current status (revoked / not revoked) of a Certificate by consulting the certificate status information.
-Certificate status information can be obtained by consulting the CRL, OCSP or Directory Service.
+Certificate status information can be obtained by consulting the CRL or Directory Service.
 Furthermore, Relying Parties are expected to check the reliability of such information.

 Revoked Certificates remain on the CRL as long as their original expiry date has not been reached yet.
-After the expiry date, Relying Parties can only verify the status of the Certificate by consulting KPN's Directory Service or by making use of OCSP.
+After the expiry date, Relying Parties can only verify the status of the Certificate by consulting KPN's Directory Service.